Title: Avian Biologists – Curtailment of Wind Turbines, housing provided

 Company: HWA Wildlife Consulting, LLC (HWA)

-Location/s: Cut Bank, Montana and surrounding area
+Location/s: Laramie, Wyoming and surrounding area

 Job Description: